 What is DST?
 How to operate in DST?

-DST is the default transliteration mode in which Azhagi always opens.
-Click here for a snapshot and brief intro on how to operate in DST.
+DST is the transliteration mode in which Classic Azhagi generally opens.
+Click here for a screenshot and brief intro on how to operate in DST.

 Please note that this page you are currently viewing is only to highlight the benefits of DST alone.
 Otherwise, Azhagi has several other sophisticated and unique features, including 'direct indic input in any application', which are summarised at feats.html.

 'DUAL SCREEN' Transliterator (DST) is not only first-of-its-kind in its making but provides first-of-its-kind advantages to the users too, which will have a long-standing effect.
 To elaborate on them:

 - In DST, what you type in English is always seen.
 So, user instantly knows what he/she types in English and what he/she gets in Tamil.
 The learning curve is so fast and hence DST generates an instant attraction/interest in the new users to compute/communicate in their own language.
 There are 1000s and 1000s of people who dont know anything about Tamil computing, but know English, atleast at basic level.
 So, Azhagi is just the right tool to enthuse such people to have a kick-start in Tamil computing, helping to greatly enrich language development in the process.

 - DST is a great boon for people who know to speak Tamil but either cannot read Tamil or can read Tamil only with some difficulty.
 People of this kind (their mother tongue may be Tamil or may not be) are large too and one has to always think of their needs too.
 Since the English text they have typed is always visible and available, they almost confidently know what text in Tamil would have got generated phonetically even if they can't read the Tamil portion.
 What a beautiful and wonderful way to enthuse Tamil computing and enrich language development!